 If only we’re brave enough to be it.”

 Thank you for reading this.
 I hope it gets the conversation started.
 Who wants to talk?
-Contact me at email@example.com, or if you would like to share your thoughts and experiences with The Review, please do so via the editor, whose contact details are on page 1.
+Contact me at firstname.lastname@example.org, or if you would like to share your thoughts and experiences with The Review, please do so using the contact details here.